Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/14 - API/README.md

 **Skill Description**
 ----------
 The Fellow understands the basics of application programming interfaces including requests, responses and authentication.
-They will demonstrate knowledge of being able to use at least one common API.
+They are able to use at least one common API.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. A project using a common external API